aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 - [eos_config_deploy_eapi](https://avd.sh/en/latest/roles/eos_config_deploy_eapi/index.html) which deploys the EOS configuration directly to Arista devices using config replace.
 This option provides no change control and no rollback capability.

-While this play shows both the `eos_designs` and `eos_cli_config_gen` roles used together, it is entirely possible to make use of just
+While this play shows both the `eos_designs` and `eos_cli_config_gen` roles used together, it's entirely possible to make use of just
 `eos_cli_config_gen` by itself - this would allow (for example) generation of management configuration that could potentially be merged into an existing network as discussed earlier.

 ## Source of Truth

-In a legacy network where configuration is not administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network, and the configuration actually *running* on the network.
+In a legacy network where configuration isn't administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network, and the configuration actually *running* on the network.
 You might have centralized low level design documents describing in great detail how exactly the network should function, but you don't have much but best intentions to ensure that your
 **entire** network is working as you intended.
 It takes only a single configuration mistake on a single device to create havoc.

 Since operating many networking devices also typically result in having many networking engineers, there is even more room for error.
-Different people do things differently and repetitive tasks are not always executed in the exact same manner.
+Different people do things differently and repetitive tasks aren't always executed in the exact same manner.

 With AVD, you define not only the topology of your network centrally, but also which services are used where in a central repository of text files.
-Because this data is stored in text files, it is possible to apply version control (for example using tools like git, subversion or mercurial) to this source of truth, giving you visibility of when the intended configuration was changed and by who.
+Because this data is stored in text files, it's possible to apply version control (for example using tools like git, subversion or mercurial) to this source of truth, giving you visibility of when the intended configuration was changed and by who.

 This source of truth means you have a full overview of your entire designed network configuration without having to look at individual network devices.